 The turtle then squats and fills her hole with pink, rubbery, ping pong balls.
-“She lays about 100 eggs and covers them up – another awesome sight,” continues Sharon.
+“She lays about a hundred eggs and covers them up – another awesome sight,” continues Sharon.
 Using her big flippers once again, she covers the hole with sand and pats it down.
-Then back to the water, leaving more telltale tracks in her wake, and that’s the last the nest and future hatchlings will see of her.
+Then back to the water, more telltale tracks in her wake, and that’s the last the nest and future hatchlings will see of her.
 When she’s finished and you look at a nest, it simply looks like thrown sand.

 When the volunteers discover a nest, they shift into high gear, staking and flagging the area to protect it.
 Hopefully the nest is far enough away from the water line.
 If not, Sharon and company actually have a complicated way to move the nest – always straight back toward the dunes and still in the turtle’s “area.”

 I expect an emphatic “yes” when I ask if sea turtle nests are declining in the area.
-Surprisingly, Sharon tells me South Walton, not counting the state parks, averages 50 nests a year.
+Surprisingly, Sharon tells me South Walton, not counting the state parks, averages fifty nests a year.
 Last season they located 127 nests and, of course, they miss some.
-Although this lovely area of Florida is becoming more developed, people are also becoming more aware of the need to protect these creatures.
+Although this lovely area of Florida is becoming more developed, people are also more aware of the need to protect these creatures.
 Beach vendors are cooperative and work with Sharon and her group.
 Once volunteers have “cleared the beaches” with their texting system, usually about 6:15 am, the umbrellas and chairs can go up.

-Sharon thought about retiring from her South Walton Turtle Watch position 2 years ago – but the thought didn’t last long.
+Sharon thought about retiring from her South Walton Turtle Watch position two years ago – but the thought didn’t last long.
 “It is good for me and good for the turtles,” she reflects.
 “Plus I have to constantly learn,” she adds.
 “I develop web pages, download photos, text, stuff other 76-year-olds don’t necessarily know how to do!”